 - The severity of your medical condition: You must be able to document the fact that your disability will substantially limit your ability to work for over one year.

-- Listed on the impairment listing: Your condition must be included on the list of impairments the SSA considers a qualifying disability, or your condition is equally severe to a condition on that list.
+- Listed on the SSA impairment listings: Your condition must either be included on the list of impairments that the SSA considers as a qualifying disability, or you must demonstrate that your condition is equally severe to a condition on that list.

 - Ability to work and work history: Your disability must prevent you from returning to your previous employment and resuming your former job duties.